dashcommunity/proposal-dash-community/proposal.md

-# Proposal - Dash Commmunity
+# Proposal - Dash Community

 An open platform that incentivizes collaborative content and projects